directvt/vtm/doc/vt-input-mode.md

 ## Conventions

 - We use the HEX form of a `uint32` integer for representing the 32-bit floating-point value (**IEEE-754 32-bit binary float, Little-Endian**).
 For example, the floating-point value `3.1415f` is represented as the unsigned integer in hex `40490E56` (decimal `1078529622`).
+  - Note: The use of the floating-point format allows for the representation of special states such as "coordinate unavailable" (e.g., when a mouse device is disconnected) using values like `NaN` (Not a Number) or infinity.
 - Space characters are not used within sequence payloads; they are included in this description solely for readability.
+- All string data transmitted within the protocol is encoded using `UTF-8`.
 - [Clipboard/Keyboard Input]: All unescaped symbols outside the scope of this protocol should be treated as data pasted from the clipboard.

 ## Event tracking activation